 Admire the Mendenhall Glacier

-In our opinion, the main attraction in Juneau, Alaska is the beautiful Mendenhall Glacier and that is why a visit to this majestic 13 mile long river of ice ranks first on our list of Top Things to Do in Juneau, Alaska on a cruise.
-You can head to the Mendenhall Glacier National Park to try out one of the many hiking trails that offer fantastic photo opportunities of the glacier, icebergs floating in the Mendenhall Lake, the nearby Nugget Falls, and a vast array of wildlife.
+In our opinion, the main attraction in Juneau, Alaska is the beautiful Mendenhall Glacier and that is why a visit to this majestic 13 mile long river of ice ranks first on our list of Top Things to Do in Juneau.
+You can head to the Mendenhall Glacier National Park to try out one of the many hiking trails that offer fantastic photo opportunities of the glacier, Mendenhall Lake, the nearby Nugget Falls, and an array of wildlife.
 There are also plenty of enrichment talks and interactive exhibits to explore.
+See why you should take a trip to the Mendenhall Glacier Visitor Center.

-If you are like us, then you will want to get up close and personal with the Mendenhall Glacier with a helicopter tour that includes a guided walk.
-You will experience amazing aerial views of the glacier, lush rainforests, and mountain peaks from the helicopter before landing on the icefield, giving you a chance to actually traverse the surface of the glacier.
+If you are like us, then you might want to get even more up close and personal with a helicopter tour that includes a guided walk on the glaicer.
+You will experience amazing aerial views of the glacier, lush rainforests, and mountain peaks from the helicopter before landing on the icefield, giving you a chance to actually traverse the surface.
+During your guided walk, an experienced guide will provide a bit of history about the glacier, and you will be given plenty of time for photos.
 Don’t worry; no experience is necessary as you will be provided appropriate glacier walking boots.
-During your guided walk, an experienced guide will provide a bit of history about the glacier, and you will be given plenty of time for photos.
 This is definitely a once in a lifetime opportunity!

 Take a Whale Watching Tour